If You're Reading This, You're Probably Over-Exfoliating

 What should you do if you’ve exfoliated too much?

 First, stop exfoliating.
-Other than that, Dr. Li recommends sticking to unscented, gentle cleansers and moisturizers to strengthen your weakened skin barrier.
-Dermatologist-favorite brands like CeraVe and La Roche-Posay are developed for sensitive skin (or skin that may be temporarily sensitized and/or reactive) and can help re-strengthen it.
+Other than that, Dr. Li recommends sticking to unscented, gentle cleansers and moisturiSers to strengthen your weakened skin barrier.
+Dermatologist-favourite brands like CeraVe and La Roche-Posay are developed for sensitive skin (or skin that may be temporarily sensitised and/or reactive) and can help re-strengthen it.

 Advertisement